 ✅ Sepsis recognition checklist

-✅ Sepsis golden hour timeline
+✅ Golden hour timeline

 ✅ Sepsis treatment flowchart

-✅ ABC + sepsis priority cheat sheet
+✅ ABC + Sepsis priority cheat sheet

 📝 Quick Takeaways

-💡 Draw cultures before antibiotics
+💡 Draw cultures before giving antibiotics.

-💡 Fluids and antibiotics are first-line treatments
+💡 Fluids and antibiotics are first-line treatments.

-💡 Early recognition is 100% a nurse’s responsibility
+💡 Early recognition is 100% a nurse’s responsibility.

-💡 Prioritize teamwork and clear communication
+💡 Prioritize teamwork and clear communication to ensure success.